Skip to main content

 Set Availability

-For each reward, choose:
+For each reward, toggle:

-• Shop Only: Students buy directly
+• Redeemable: Students can buy directly from the shop

 Complete reward creation workflow